 If you already have an existing website (e.g. hosted on Wordpress, Squarespace, etc) and would like to integrate it with your Thinkific courses, then here are some tips for that:

-1. Personalize the URL for your Thinkific site - Our custom domain feature allows to have your Thinkific site available at your own domain; so for example, if your existing site is at www.yourdomain.com then you can customize the URL for your Thinkific site to have it at courses.yourdomain.com or another subdomain of your choosing.
+1. Personalize the URL for your Thinkific site - If you have your own domain, but do not have an existing website built and want to use your Thinkific site as your main website, then you can personalize the URL for your Thinkific site.
+Our custom domain feature on our Essentials plan and higher allows you to have your Thinkific site available at your own domain; so for example, if your existing site is at www.yourdomain.com then you can customize the URL for your Thinkific site to have it at courses.yourdomain.com or another subdomain of your choosing.
 That way, as far as your students are concerned, everything will appear to be handled on your own website.

-4. White label your Thinkific site - as part of the Business plan, you're able to remove the Thinkific branding from your site pages.
+White Label your Thinkific site - as part of the Business plan, you're able to remove the Thinkific branding from your site pages.

 I hope this helps!
 And if you have any additional questions, just let us know below.